aezechuk/birthbff-grc-assessment/README.md

 **What I found:**

-The patient documents bucket had Block Public Access disabled and a bucket policy granting s3:GetObject to Principal: * — all unauthenticated users.
-A mock patient intake CSV containing names, dates of birth, due dates, and clinical conditions was confirmed accessible via unauthenticated HTTP request, constituting an unauthorized disclosure of PHI under HIPAA.
+The mock patient documents bucket had Block Public Access disabled and a bucket policy granting s3:GetObject to Principal: * — all unauthenticated users.
+A mock patient intake CSV containing names, dates of birth, due dates, and clinical conditions was confirmed accessible via unauthenticated HTTP request, constituting an unauthorized disclosure of PHI-like data, representing a HIPAA-impacting scenario in a regulated environment.
 The bucket also used SSE-S3 (AWS-managed keys) rather than a customer-managed KMS key, meaning the organization had no visibility into key access or decrypt operations against patient data.

 **Findings:** F-004 (Critical), F-010 (Medium)